All Products

 * - 0: Success.

 * @note This API is available only on iOS and Android.
-After you call this API, the camera performs an exposure adjustment on the specified point and maintains this exposure value.
+After you call this method, the camera performs a one-time exposure adjustment at the specified point and maintains that exposure value.

 */